 Environmental management practices have evolved significantly over the past 30 years.

 With research and manufacturing operations dating back more than 100 years, some of our facilities operated at a time when there were few regulations and little understanding of good environmental practices.
 Because our company has responsibility for remediation of these sites, we have launched investigations, developed science-based remediation plans and implemented cleanup projects to protect the health and safety of our neighbors, communities, employees and the environment, and comply with all applicable requirements.
-In addition, over time, we have acquired properties and manufacturing facilities that may not have been subject to the same EHS management standards that we have in place.
+In addition, over time, we have acquired properties and manufacturing facilities that may not have been subject to the same EHS management standards that we have in place today.
 We are also investigating and remediating those properties where necessary.